HIVE-ResearchGroup/OpenXR_Varjo_Template/README.md

 - Unity 2021.3.2*

 ### What about other render pipelines?
 It is possible to use the scripts and prefabs inside this template to use some of the Varjo features also in your SRP/URP project.
 Note, that you will only have support for AR mode and Depth testing.
 Please be aware that you will have to set your own settings for lights, shaders, materials, reflections.
-If you still want to continue, please export the prefabs and the scripts (scenes are also possible) from the template as an Asset and import it in your preferred environment.
-(Or use the Asset coming with every release.)
 You now need to switch the materials with the ones in the "Materials"/"BiRP" folder.
 Those materials are made with the Built-In renderpipeline in mind (BiRP), yet you can easily [upgrade](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@14.0/manual/features/rp-converter.html) them to URP.
 Note that there is no replacement for the ShadowCatcher material (the one being transparent on the floor and just displaying the shadows) as this is an HDRP only feature.
 You also need to change the colour of the Camera Background flag inside the camera object to Color -> black.